pboling/gem_bench/README.md

 # GemBench

+Scene: You are a spectator at a game of Ruby Sports Gem Ball.

+Gem wearing jersey namespace **#23**:

+> "Put me in coach!"

+Other Gem, also wearing jersey namespace **#23**:

+> "Put me in coach!"

+Coach:

+> ❨╯°□°❩╯︵┻━┻ fine, but one of you change your jersey first!

+## What's it do?

 `gem_bench` is for static Gemfile and installed gem library source code analysis.

+`gem_bench` can be used to re-namespace a gem at run-time so that you can run simultaneously:

+- two versions of the same library, or
+- two different things that happen to have a namespace collision,

+for benchmarking or other purposes.

 `gem_bench` can also be used to trim down app load times by keeping your worst players on the bench.

-Gem: "Put me in coach!"
-You: ❨╯°□°❩╯︵┻━┻

 | Project                | GemBench                                                                                                                                                                                             |
 |------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|